QuietMisdreavus/quietmisdreavus.net/hire-me.md

 ---
 layout: page
-title: unemployed software ghost trying to make it in the world
+title: software ghost trying to make it in the world
 permalink: /hire-me/
 ---